sirixdb/sirix/README.md

 <dl>
   <dt>Minimize Storage Overhead</dt>
-  <dd>SirixDB shares unchanged data pages as well as records between revisions, depending on a chosen versioning algorithm during the initial bootstrapping of a resours.
+  <dd>SirixDB shares unchanged data pages as well as records between revisions, depending on a chosen versioning algorithm during the initial bootstrapping of a resource.
 SirixDB aims to balance read and writer performance in its default configuration</dd>
   <dt>Concurrent</dt>
   <dd>SirixDB contains very few locks and aims to be as suitable for multithreaded systems as possible</dd>
   <dt>Asynchronous</dt>